Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Update an existing customer' with specific fields (name, email, city, region, country, status) and distinguishes from sibling ls_archive_customer by noting the dedicated archive path.
+The description clearly states 'Update an existing customer' with specific fields (name, email, city, region, country, status).
+It distinguishes from sibling tool ls_archive_customer by noting the dedicated path for archiving.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.